 Drug Screen Due prior to Mandatory Orientation once slotted for program.
 Applicants will submit authorization allowing a facility designated by the program to test body fluids for the presence of illicit drugs to include marijuana.
 This is the financial responsibility of the student.
 Failure to submit to a drug screen, attempting to tamper with, contaminate, or switch a sample will result in the student not being admitted into the Radiologic Technology program.
-A diluted result will require a retest, at the school's expense.
+A diluted result will require a retest, at the student's expense.
 An applicant with a positive drug screen will be denied admittance.
 Students may be subject to drug testing prior to and during the clinical experience.
+Students will have a negative drug screen prior to entry placement and during the second year within program.
 (You will be notified when and where to have this done at.
 Approximate cost is \$35.00)